moby/moby/docs/sources/installation/SUSE.md

 to its current limitations Docker is able to run only **64 bit** architecture.

 Docker is not part of the official repositories of openSUSE 12.3 and openSUSE 13.1.
-Hence  it is neccessary to add the [Virtualization repository](https://build.opensuse.org/project/show/Virtualization) from [OBS](https://build.opensuse.org/) to install the `docker` package.
+Hence  it is necessary to add the [Virtualization repository](https://build.opensuse.org/project/show/Virtualization) from [OBS](https://build.opensuse.org/) to install the `docker` package.